 day.
 Let’s also assume that you have the posts given in the following table which were saved by

 the sites that are currently active for recrawling.
-Finally, let’s assume current date is
+Finally, let’s assume that the current date is

 |Post Title||Publish Date||Suitable|

-Post 6 is suitable, because it was saved exactly
+Post 6 is not suitable, because it was saved exactly

 1440 minutes ago.